What Is Programmatic Advertising? A Guide for B2B Marketers

 Marketers have manually managed advertisements for decades.
 Why make the switch?
 Here's what programmatic delivers:

-• Precision Targeting at Scale: AI-powered algorithms process vast data sets to serve relevant messages to specific audiences based on firmographics, behaviors, and context.
+• Precision Targeting at Scale: Algorithms process vast data sets to serve relevant messages to specific audiences based on firmographics, behaviors, and context.
 Reach the right buyers without sacrificing volume.

 • Real-Time Optimization: Access to-the-minute performance data and adjust bids, targeting, and creative in-flight rather than waiting for campaign post-mortems.
 Implement changes in real-time to scale success.

 • Efficiency and Cost Control: Automation eliminates RFPs, negotiations, and insertion orders for every placement.
-Optimized bidding lowers cost-per-click and delivers higher ROI.
+Optimized bidding reduces wasted impressions, Redwood Logistics cut cost per click by 99% using ZoomInfo intent-targeted programmatic audiences, and delivers higher ROI.

+Traditional media buying means negotiating Insertion Orders with individual publishers, a process that limits scale since programmatic enables access to thousands of publisher sites simultaneously through a single DSP.
 Programmatic is the method of buying, not a type of ad.
-Traditional advertising involves manual processes: RFPs, phone calls, insertion orders, human negotiations.
-Programmatic automates this with technology.
 Both can buy display, video, or other formats.
 The difference is how the transaction happens, not what gets bought.

 Aspect